GSA-TTS/identity-handbook/_articles/incident-response-guide.md

 ### Internal Reporting

 Initiation of the reporting process is the responsibility of any person, staff, or contractor who observes suspicious security activities that involve GSA data or systems.
-Any incident with a functional, information, or recovery impact, must be reported IMMEDIATELY to the Login.gov’s DevOps and Security Engineering teams through real-time chat via #login-situation channel in Slack or email to identity-devops@login.gov and security@login.gov
+Any incident with a functional, information, or recovery impact, must be reported _IMMEDIATELY_ to Login.gov’s DevOps and Security Engineering teams through real-time chat via [#login-situation][login-situation] channel in Slack or email to **identity-devops@login.gov** and **security@login.gov**.

 ### External Reporting

-If a person outside the Login.gov team notices a Login.gov-related incident, they are instructed to email security@login.gov.
-If an acknowledgement from the Login.gov team is NOT received in one hour, the individual escalates by contacting a Login.gov lead directly.
+If a person outside the Login.gov team notices a Login.gov-related incident, they are instructed to email **security@login.gov**.
+If an acknowledgement from the Login.gov team is NOT received in one hour, the individual must escalates by contacting a Login.gov lead directly.

 ### Reporting an Incident to GSA Incident Response

 Once the situation room has been established, the Situation Lead will instruct the Messenger to create an incident tracking issue.
-A brief notification must be sent to GSA Incident Response gsa-ir@gsa.gov, IT Service Desk itservicedesk@gsa.gov (or GSA IT Helpline called), and Login.gov’s ISSO and ISSM.
+A brief notification must be sent to GSA Incident Response **gsa-ir@gsa.gov**, IT Service Desk **itservicedesk@gsa.gov** (or GSA IT Helpline called), and Login.gov’s ISSO and ISSM.

 The Messenger will also update the public status page when the incident relates to service impacts or creates outages which prohibits customers from using the platform.